The Buys

-"The Buys" is the third episode of the first season of the HBO original series The Wire.
+"The Buys" is the third episode of the first season of the American crime drama The Wire.
 The episode was written by David Simon from a story by David Simon and Ed Burns and was directed by Peter Medak.
-It originally aired on June 16, 2002.
+It premiered on June 16, 2002, on HBO in the U.S. The story focuses on the Baltimore police attempting an undercover drug purchase from the Barksdale gang while dealing with internal conflicts about investigative process.

+This episode also marked the debut of Michael K. Williams in the series as Omar Little.
+One scene involving a chess game has been noted by critics as a memorable, symbolic moment in The Wire.

 Plot summary

-Daniels attends a meeting in Burrell's office to account for the actions of his men in starting a riot at the tower projects.
-When Daniels suggests that Prez be restricted to office work, Major Stanislaus Valchek, Prez's father-in-law, insists this would be an admission of guilt.
-Afterward, Burrell again insists on a simple investigation focused on arrests and seizures rather than securing convictions against the Barksdales.
+Daniels attends a meeting in Burrell's office to account for the actions of his men at the towers.
+When he suggests that Prez be restricted to office work, Major Stanislaus Valchek, Prez's father-in-law, insists this would be an admission of guilt.
+Afterward, Burrell again insists on a simple investigation focused on arrests and seizures rather than securing convictions against the Barksdale Organization.
 McNulty is frustrated that the detail has no photo of Avon.
 However, Freamon takes an interest when Greggs mentions Avon's former career in boxing.
 The next day, he returns with a promotional poster bearing a picture of a young Avon.

-Daniels informs the detail that Prez is off the street and Herc will be on sick leave.
+Daniels informs the detail that Prez is off the street and Herc will be placed on sick leave.
 McNulty and Greggs visit Fitz, looking to get some equipment to wire up Sydnor as he is sent undercover.
 When McNulty tells Fitz that Daniels is the commanding officer, Fitz appears to bite his tongue because Greggs is present.
 Meanwhile, Santangelo is revealed to be a mole in the detail, tasked with finding incriminating information on McNulty for Rawls.
 Sydnor is given advice from Bubbles on how to be more convincing as a street buyer.
-Together, Sydnor and Bubbles later visit the Pit.
+Together, Sydnor and Bubbles visit the Pit.
 Sydnor notices with chagrin that neither drugs nor cash passes through the hands of any key players.

-Back at the detail, Daniels reports that his superiors have insisted on a fast "buy-bust" style investigation.
+Daniels informs the detail that his superiors have insisted on a fast "buy-bust"-style investigation.
 McNulty is angry that the case is being pushed in the opposite direction he had hoped for.
 He arrives at Pearlman's home that night and asks how to clone a beeper.
 She suggests that he needs probable cause and to demonstrate exhaustion of other investigative techniques in order to get a signed affidavit from a judge.
 They end up in bed together.
 The following day, Daniels readies the detail to storm the towers in an effort to find a stash.
 McNulty refuses to participate because he believes the raid will sabotage their case.
 Daniels is enraged at his perceived insubordination.
-Later, McNulty meets again with Fitz, who reveals that the FBI investigated Daniels after discovering he had hundreds of thousands of dollars in unexplained liquid assets.
+McNulty meets again with Fitz, who reveals that the FBI investigated Daniels after discovering he had hundreds of thousands of dollars in unexplained liquid assets.